geops/website/content/blog/christmas2025/index.en.md

 Moments like these sharpen our focus: stability is valuable.
 Safety and health cannot be taken for granted.
 This becomes particularly apparent when sitting together at the table.

 That's why taking responsibility is also part of our agenda this year.
 Quietly, consistently, and with conviction.
-We have once again supported Doctors Without Borders with a donation.
+We have once again supported **[Médecins Sans Frontières](https://www.aerzte-ohne-grenzen.de/)** with a donation.
 Without fanfare, but with a clear stance.

 ![](/images/blog/eating-together-watching-together-we-wish-you-happy-holidays/rzte_ohne_grenzen_logo.webp)